 Traditional Method, New Technologies

 Whilst considered a traditional marketing method, direct mail hasn’t stood still in it’s delivery.
 Technology has allowed for many new ways of getting messaging across to users.
-Some of these include QR codes, 3D mail packs and even augmented reality.
+Some of these include generated dynamic QR codes, 3D mail packs and even augmented reality.